Grab the picnic basket and the kids for a Maine lighthouse picnic!

-Grab the picnic basket and the kids.
-Make your way to Maine on I-95.
+First, make your way to Maine on I-95.
 Nubble Lighthouse is only a few miles into southern Maine at the York exit.
 Drive through the quaint village of York, stopping for more lunch items if needed.
 Meander past Long Sands Beach on the way to Nubble Light at Sohier Park.
 At low tide this is a very large beach and you may have to stop for a walk or wade into the surf.
-Bring some quarters, just in case, for the parking meters.
+Bring some quarters, too, just in case, for the parking meters.

 About the author: Norm Forgey created Maine Day Trip Tours in 2007.
-Thier customized private tours and shore excursions have enthralled visitors from all over the world with the historical landmarks, lighthouses, museums and the scenic coast of Maine.
+The customized private tours and shore excursions have enthralled visitors from all over the world with the historical landmarks, lighthouses, museums and the scenic coast of Maine.
 Experience a relaxed and informative tour and day trip at your pace and with special requests welcomed.
 Log onto Maine Day Trip Tours for more information.